 The skills of the property profession are unique but are often seen as being narrow when compared with competitors.
 This course provides an opportunity to understand the financial world and how it relates to property.
-By the end of the course, students should be able to explain the scenario of financial system in Malaysia and how it relates to properties development, identify the categories of finance available in financial market for land development project and describe the innovation in project financing are using in current property market.
-Students should be also can propose one development project and choose the suitable types of debenture or equity finance for funding.
+By the end of the course, students should be able to explain the scenario of the financial system in Malaysia and how it relates to property development, identify the categories of finance available in the financial market for land development projects and describe the innovation in project financing being used in the current property market.
+Students should also be able to propose one development project and choose the suitable types of debenture or equity finance for funding.